Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 Save this somewhere safe.

-### Step 3.2: Create 4 private Gists
+### Step 3.2: Create 4 secret Gists

-The bots store their state in 4 separate Gists.
-Create all 4:
+The bots store their state in 4 separate secret Gists.
+Secret Gists are unlisted, not truly private, so keep each Gist URL and ID private.

 For each Gist:
 1. Visit https://gist.github.com